simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ## Version 1.18.0

-Released TBD
+Released 2019-11-19

   * Fixed an issue with warnings being logged when using PHP 7.2 or newer (#1168).
   * Fixed an issue with web server aliases or rewritten URLs not working (#1023, #1093).
   * Fixed an issue that prevented errors to be logged if the log file was not writeable (#1194).
+  * Fixed an issue with old-style NameIDPolicy configurations that disallowed creating new NameIDs (#1230).
-  * Replace custom Email class with the phpmailer library.
+  * Replaced custom Email class with the phpmailer library.
   * Allow logging to STDERR in the `logging.handler` option by setting it to `stderr`.
   * Allow use of stream wrappers (e.g. s3://) in paths.
   * Improved 'update or insert' handling for different SQL drivers.
-  * The default algorithm within the TimeLimitedToken class has been bumped from SHA-1 to SHA-256 as announced by deprecation notice in 1.15-RC1.
+  * The default algorithm within the TimeLimitedToken class has been bumped from SHA-1 to SHA-256 as announced by deprecation notice in 1.15.
   * Most modules have been externalized.
-They will not be included in our future releases by default, but will be easily installable using Composer.
+They will not be included in our future releases by default, but will be easily installable using composer.
 For now, they are still included in the package.
-  * Many minor fixes to code, css, documentation
+  * Minor fixes to code, CSS and documentation.

 ### metarefresh
   * The algorithm to compute the fingerprint of the certificate that signed